Chiral condensate and the equation of state at nonzero baryon density from the hadron resonance gas model with a repulsive mean field: Results on the chiral crossover line

 In Fig.~\ref{fig:phasediamu} we also show the recent parametrization of the chemical freeze-out line in heavy ion collisions from Ref.~\cite{Andronic:2017pug}.
 The freeze-out line is normalized by the freeze-out temperature $T_f=158$ MeV at $\mu_B=0$~\cite{Andronic:2017pug}.
-For $\mu_B<300$ MeV the freeze-out line agrees well with the pseudo-critical line.
-However, we observe significant differences between the pseudo-critical line and the chemical freeze-out line for $\mu_B>400$ MeV, which become larger as the value of the baryon chemical potential increases.
+For $\mu_B<300$ MeV the freeze-out line agrees well with the pseudocritical line.
+However, we observe significant differences between the pseudocritical line and the chemical freeze-out line for $\mu_B>400$ MeV, which become larger as the value of the baryon chemical potential increases.
 Namely, the chiral crossover temperature is always larger than the chemical freeze-out temperature.
 For $\mu_B=400$ MeV, the chiral crossover temperature is more than $8$ MeV larger than the freeze-out temperature while at $\mu_B=750$ MeV it is more than $20$ MeV larger than the freeze-out temperature.
-Thus, the system produced in heavy ion collisions in the fixed target mode of the RHIC beam energy scan program, as well as in the heavy ion collisions in GSI is expected to undergo a significant non-equilibrium chemical evolution in the hadronic phase unlike the matter produced in heavy ion collisions at higher center-of-mass energies, like the heavy ion collisions at LHC and RHIC in the collider mode.
+Thus, the systems produced in heavy ion collisions in the fixed target mode of the beam energy scan (BES) program at the Relativistic Heavy Ion Collider (RHIC) as well as in heavy ion collisions at GSI are expected to undergo a significant nonequilibrium chemical evolution in the hadronic phase unlike the matter produced in heavy ion collisions at higher center-of-mass energies, like the heavy ion collisions at the Large Hadron Collider (LHC) and at RHIC in the collider mode.

-We next performed a fit to the obtained values of $T_c(\mu_B)$ with the following widely used ansatz,
+We next performed a fit to the obtained values of $T_{pc}(\mu_B)$ with the following widely used ansatz: